StefanoSaffran/spotify-clone/README.md

 5. Push the branch created earlier: git push origin myWonderfulFeature
 6. Open a pull request here: https://github.com/StefanoSaffran/spotify-clone/pulls

+---

-## TODO
+### TODO

 - [ ] Animated Player
 - [ ] Profile Page

 ---

-Made with :coffee: and ♥ by Stefano Saffran

-## :mailbox_with_mail: Get in touch!

-[LinkedIn](https://www.linkedin.com/in/stefanosaffran/) | [Website](https://stefanosaffran.com)

 ## :page_facing_up: License

 This project is under the MIT license.
 See the [LICENSE](https://github.com/StefanoSaffran/spotify-clone/blob/master/LICENSE) for more information

+Made with :coffee: and ♥ by Stefano Saffran.

+## :mailbox_with_mail: Get in touch!

+[LinkedIn](https://www.linkedin.com/in/stefanosaffran/) | [Website](https://stefanosaffran.com)